 - 1.1 It is The Priory Federation of Academies Trust's (The Trust) intention to develop independence in each student; however, there will be occasions when help is required.
 Our intimate care policy has been developed to safeguard students and staff.
-The principles and procedures apply to everyone involved in the intimate care of students. - 1.2 This policy sets out how The Trust is carrying out its statutory responsibility to safeguard and promote the welfare of children in accordance with Section 157 of the Education Act 2002, Working Together to Safeguard Children 2018 and Keeping Children Safe in Education 2018.
-The Trust will also follow the guidance contained in Meeting the Needs of Children in Lincolnshire 2018. - 1.3 Wherever referred to, Academy or Trust throughout this policy includes The Robert De Cheney Boarding House at The Priory Academy LSST, the Keyworth Centre at The Priory City of Lincoln Academy, the Early Years Setting at The Priory Witham Academy, Priory Training and the French Centre. - 1.4 This policy does not form part of any employee's contract of employment and it may be amended at any time.
+The principles and procedures apply to everyone involved in the intimate care of students. - 1.2 This policy sets out how The Trust is carrying out its statutory responsibility to safeguard and promote the welfare of children in accordance with Section 157 of the Education Act 2002, Working Together to Safeguard Children 2018 and Keeping Children Safe in Education 2019.
+The Trust will also follow the guidance contained in Meeting the Needs of Children in Lincolnshire 2018. - 1.3 References to the Trust or Academy within this policy specifically include all primary, secondary and special academies within the Trust, as well as Robert De Cheney Boarding House, the Early Years setting at the Priory Witham Academy, Priory Training, Priory Apprenticeships, Lincolnshire Teaching School Alliance and Lincolnshire Teaching School Alliance SCITT. - 1.4 This policy does not form part of any member of staff's contract of employment and it may be amended at any time. - 1.5 The Trust is committed to leading a Mentally Healthy organisation, including their commitment and promotion of emotional wellbeing and mental health.
+Therefore all Trust policies and procedures ensure this commitment is incorporated to support all staff and students.
+Members of staff are encouraged to speak to their Line Managers and students are also encouraged to speak to any member of staff, if they feel any part of this policy would affect their emotional wellbeing and mental health, any feedback will be considered in line with legal reasonable adjustments and fairness to all Trust staff and students.